andytudhope/eris-cli/docs/examples/chain-deploying.md

 Change the machine name to cycle thru the logs and make sure blocks are coming in.

 Oh wait.
 That didn't take long at all.
 Now you're all set up.
-Connected up to custom built, permissioned smart contract network with cloud based validators, given yourself admin permissions, and in what essentially has boiled down to move a few files around, edit a few lines in a few config files, and enter a few commands, we're ready to build out our applications.
+Connected up to a custom built, permissioned smart contract network with cloud-based validators, given yourself admin permissions, and in what essentially has boiled down to moving a few files around, editing a few lines in a few config files, and entering a few commands, we're ready to build out our applications.

 # Clean Up